kehantan/labbook/docs/protein/purification.rst

 | Top up with water up to            | 100 mL  | 4000 mL |
 +------------------------------------+---------+---------+

 The bacterial pellet from the end of :ref:`expression <protein-expression>` procedure was stored at -80 :math:`^{\circ}`\ C. Extraction and purification would proceed from there.

 Protein extraction
 ------------------

+This step is to break the bacteria cells and release all the expressed proteins.

 #.
 From the bacterial pellet from 500 mL culture.

-    Recap: The bacterial pellet from the 500 mL culture was seperated into 2 x 50 mL centrifuge tube.
+    * Recap: The bacterial pellet from the 500 mL culture was seperated into 2 x 50 mL centrifuge tube.

-    We would use both tube for protein extraction and purification
+    * We would use both tube for protein extraction and purification

 #.
 Add 5 mL of lysis buffer into each centrifuge tube and suspend the pellet completely.
 Use a vortex if necessary.